CenterForCollectiveLearning/Global-language-network/data/cultural_production/murray/README.md

 -All: 3869
 -Born 1800-1950: 1655

-2013-05/: using old country-lang conversion.
-These are the values used for the May Science submission.
+2013-05/: These are the values used for the May Science submission.

-2013-10/: using new country-lang conversion.
+2013-10/: using an updated country-lang conversion.
 These are the values used for the November submission.
 Note that the exports-by-country files haven't changes: they're copied here for compatibility with other scripts.
+ USE THESE FILES!